Embark on an epic Inca Trail adventure to Machu Picchu!

 Campsite altitude: 3,600m / 11,811 feet above sea level

-Considered: Top day (you will have survived the two highest passes)
+Considered: Top day (you will have survived the highest pass Dead Woman's Pass)

 Area: Andes and Cloud Forest